I'm Still in Love with You (Al Green album)

 I'm Still in Love with You is the fifth studio album by the American gospel and soul singer Al Green, released on October 23, 1972, by Hi Records.
 The recording sessions took place during 1972.
 The album was produced by Willie Mitchell.
-It peaked at number four on the US Billboard 200 and number one on the US Top R&B/Hip-Hop Albums and produced four singles: "Love and Happiness" which was rated ninety-eight on Rolling Stoness 500 Greatest Songs of All Time as well as "I'm Still in Love with You" and "Look What You Done for Me" which were top five hits on the US Pop Chart.
+It peaked at number four on the US Billboard 200 and number one on the US Top R&B/Hip-Hop Albums and produced four singles: "Love and Happiness" which was rated 98 on Rolling Stones 500 Greatest Songs of All Time as well as "I'm Still in Love with You" and "Look What You Done for Me" which were top five hits on the US Pop Chart.
 In 2003, the album was ranked number 285 on the 500 greatest albums of all time by Rolling Stone, 286 in a 2012 revised list, and number 306 in a 2020 revised list.
-The introductory drum break to the album's second track, "I'm Glad You're Mine", was sampled by the Notorious B.I.G. in his later-posthumous single "Dead Wrong".
+The introductory drum break to the album's second track, "I'm Glad You're Mine", has been sampled over 200 times by other recording artists, notably in The Notorious B.I.G.'s posthumous single "Dead Wrong" featuring Eminem.